 MORE CHALLENGING AND BEST GROWN IN POTS WITH LIGHT SHADE

-Hibiscus sabdariffa is happy at the coast.
-It needs lots of room but no special care.
-If the mealy bug can be kept away from the plant, the fruit can be harvested and used fresh or dry to make a Ribena type drink though it is a little sour.
-Pour boiling water over the pods, let them soak, and then strain.
-Sweeten to taste and serve chilled.
-The juice contains high amounts of vitamin C, and it is believed to have anti hypertensive, diuretic, and laxative properties.
+Hibiscus sabdariffa is native to West Africa, it is now found throughout the tropics.
+It grows easily, needing lots of room but no special care.
+If the mealybug can be kept away, the fruit can be harvested and used fresh, or dried to make a drink, which contains high amounts of vitamin C, and is also believed to have anti-hypertensive, diuretic and laxative properties.

-Hibiscus sabdariffa is a very popular plant worldwide.
+Hibiscus sabdariffa is popular plant worldwide.
 The West imports the red calyces as a food colouring.
-The leaves are used as a spicy spinach and for several curry dishes.
-‘Sudan tea’ is a popular drink, and Roselle juice taken with salt, pepper, and molasses is a remedy for biliousness.
-The list is endless and the question is why don’t we grow this as a crop in Kenya?
-Hibiscus sabdariffa was introduced in Malaysia and in 1993, 30 acres were commercially planted.
-This had increased to 1,000 acres by 2000.
+The leaves are used as spicy spinach; and several curry dishes.
+‘Sudan tea’ is a popular drink; and the Roselle juice is taken with salt, pepper and molasses as a remedy for biliousness.
+Hibiscus sabdariffa was introduced into Malaysia in 1993 and 30 acres were commercially planted; by 2000 this had increased to 1,000 acres.
+Updated 16/9/2018

-Hibiscus schizopetalus is indigenous to Kenya, Tanzania, and Northern Mozambique.
+Hibiscus schizopetalus is indigenous to Madagascar, Kenya, Tanzania, and northern Mozambique.
 The name ‘schizo’ means split and ‘petalus’ petal which describes the flower accurately.
-Grow this like any other Hibiscus rosa-sinensis.
-It is a tough plant and sometimes overlooked for the more exotic Hibiscus.
-Propagation is by cuttings.
+It is a tough plant, being more drought tolerant, not as prone to mealybug as the more exotic verities and it has an interesting flower.
+It is worthy of a place in the garden.

 Note the example of an Amaryllis caterpillar on the plant below.